jhoerr/cloudmesh-manual/docs-source/source/storage/storage.rst

 .. code:: bash

-   $ cms storage --storage='aws' get /base_container/sourcedir ~/.cloudmesh/storage/targetdir --recursive
+   cms storage get /base_container/sourcedir ~/.cloudmesh/storage/targetdir --recursive

 Source for this command could be either a file or directory.